karpanai/karpanai-web/data/blog/2009/11/24/the-king-and-i.md

 - - - - - -

-A year or so later, we are invited to spend the evening lounging around with the drawing master’s family and their relatives who are visiting from a hamlet called Nanjundapuram.
+A year or so later, we are invited to spend the evening lounging around with the drawing master's family and their relatives who are visiting from a hamlet called Nanjundapuram.
 He plays out a few minutes from several of his tapes as a preview for the relatives, who finally choose to listen to the secrets of the Gold Mountains, perhaps because they were fooled by the title like I was the first time.
 A few minutes into the movie, during an obviously important moment judging by the number and extent of mouths held open, my song started again:

 *Idhaya Mazhayil, Nanaindha Kiligal*